 An important aspect of the programme is learning how to conduct independent interdisciplinary research, comprehend and apply theoretical insights, learn about and engage in scholarly debates, and take a critical approach to all materials.
-Opportunities are available for an internship (for example at the Roosevelt Institute of American Studies at Middelburg, which is affiliated with Leiden) or study at a university in the U.S. or Canada.
+You also have the option of doing an internship at an organisation or spending a semester studying at a university in North America.

 During your studies, you will learn alongside talented and highly-motivated students in an international classroom setting.
 Classes are kept relatively small to allow for a high level of interaction with your instructors, all of whom are internationally acclaimed researchers in the field of American Studies.